sapcc/go-makefile-maker/README.md

 `makefile` contains settings related to the higher level `Makefile` generation.

 `enabled` is an optional setting to disable the `Makefile` generation completely.
-If not specified, the setting is treated as being set to true to maintain backwards compability with older configs.
+If not specified, the setting is treated as being set to true to maintain backwards compatibility with older configs.

 ### `binaries`